johnwcowan/r7rs-work/FuturesCowan.md

 raised as if by `raise`.

 If *future* is a promise, the promise is forced with `force` and the result returned as a normal termination.

-It is an error to call `future-wait` on the primordial object.
+It is an error to call `future-wait` on the primordial object or to call it more than once on the same object.

 `(future-wait-for `*future jiffy-count*`)`